-In any subdivision containing three or more lots developed over any five year period, at least 20% of the lots shall qualify as affordable housing as defined in this bylaw, and shall be subject to the terms and limitations of a covenant imposed by the Affordable Housing Committee or a Martha's Vineyard Affordable Housing Needs Covenant granted to the Dukes County Regional Housing Authority pursuant to the provisions of St. 2004, C.445, at the sole discretion of the Affordable Housing Committee.
+In any subdivision containing three or more lots developed over any five year period, at least 20% of the lots shall qualify as affordable housing as defined in this bylaw, and shall be subject to the terms and limitations of a covenant imposed by the Affordable Housing Committee or a covenant, deed rider, ground lease or other form or restriction approved by the Affordable Housing Committee pursuant to the provisions of St. 2004, C.445, at the sole discretion of the Affordable Housing Committee.
 Fractional units of less than .5 shall be rounded down and .5 or more shall be rounded up.
 By Special Permit, the Planning Board may exempt from this requirement lots created for the use of family members, if it finds that suitable resale restrictions are in place.